The Cutting Edge: Plot

 Kate Moseley is a world-class figure skater representing the United States in the pairs event at the 1988 Winter Olympics in Calgary.
 She has genuine talent, but years of being spoiled by her wealthy widower father Jack have made her impossible to work with.

-Doug Dorsey is captain of the U.S. ice hockey team at the same Winter Olympics.
+Doug Dorsey is captain of the U.S. ice hockey team at the same Winter Olympics and has a lot of offers to go to the NHL teams who want to sign him.
 Just minutes before a game, he and Kate collide in a hallway in the arena.
-During the game, Doug suffers a head injury that permanently damages his peripheral vision, costing him a shot to play in the NHL and forcing him to retire from ice hockey.
+During the game, Doug suffers a head injury that permanently damages his peripheral vision, leaving him medically unfit to play and ruining his dream of competing in the NHL.
 During Kate's event, her partner apparently accidentally drops her, albeit with little sign of regret or concern, during their program, costing them a chance at the gold medal.

 While training for the 1992 Winter Olympics over the next two years, Kate drives away all potential skating partners with her attitude and perfectionism.
-Her coach, Russian native Anton Pamchenko, has to find a replacement, an outsider who doesn't know that Kate is spoiled and difficult.
+Her new coach, Russian native Anton Pamchenko, has to find a replacement, an outsider who doesn't know that Kate is spoiled and difficult.
 He tracks down Doug, who is back home in Minnesota, working in a steel mill and as a carpenter on the side, living with his brother, and playing in a hockey bar league.
 Desperate for another chance at Olympic glory, Doug agrees to work as Kate's partner, even though he has macho contempt for figure skating.

 Kate's snooty, prima donna behavior gets on his nerves immediately, and their first few practices do not go well as they antagonize each other.
 However, they develop a mutual respect as both strive to outdo each other in work ethic.
 As their relationship grows warmer, they learn to set aside their differences, becoming a pair to be reckoned with both on and off the ice.
 Kate even boldly defends Doug to her former coach who patronizes and insults them, and Doug defends his unusual choice of sport to his own family and friends, whom he had expected to mock him.